MoTTTT/podzone/docs/index.md

 ## Technology decisions

 As mentioned, there are various alternative solutions that would achieve the business goal.
 Lifecycle cost considerations would typically guide the selection of solution.
-However, I have the unusual privilidge to re-architect the solution in a way that supports maximum exposure to current technologies, with little regard for the timelines and effort.
+However, I have the unusual privilege to re-architect the solution in a way that supports maximum exposure to current technologies, with little regard for the timelines and effort.
 Selecting this route provides a learning opportunity.
-This in turn has resulted in a mentoring oportunity.
+This in turn has resulted in a mentoring opportunity.

 Technology decisions are further guided by the following learning imperatives:

 - Build confidence in deploying, troubleshooting and consuming Kubernetes
 - Apply declarative processes for the platform and service provisioning (IoC)
-- Consumer Cloud case study
+- Documenting a "Consumer Cloud" case study

 Additional technology strategy:

 - No additional public service consumption, reduction where possible.
 - Continue to utilise open source software

-### Existing public service consumption of note
+### Existing public service consumption

 - DynDns for domain hosting
-- iCloud for offsite storage
+- iCloud for off-site storage
 - LetsEncrypt for https certificates
 - GitHub for source code repository

+## Source code

+The source for the project is available from a public repo on GitHub: <https://github.com/MoTTTT/QApps>.